EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

     --image-plots \
     1088285600

-Here you some some solutions from the calibration of the sample data:
+Here you have some solutions from the calibration of the sample data:

 .. image:: 1088285600_cal_amp.png
   :width: 800px